ChorusOne/network-handbook/src/chorus-one/physical-location.md

 While in simple cases it is possible to point to a single machine with a clear location and say
-“this is where validation happens”, in reality many blockchains consist of multiple pieces of software, that all play an essential role in the validation process, and these pieces of software can and often do run on different machines, in different physical locations.
+“this is where validation happens”, in reality many blockchains consist of multiple pieces of software that all play an essential role in the validation process, and these pieces of software can and often do run on different machines, in different physical locations.